 In Manchester by the Sea, the protagonist Lee was once a cheerful and outgoing, if somewhat irresponsible, father and husband.
 Then, while he was high and drunk one night, he accidentally started a fire that burned down his house and killed all of his children.
 After being questioned at the police station, he attempted suicide, forcing him to leave town and become a recluse.
 As a result, he's been reduced to a shell of a man and a jerkass woobie by the start of the film, unable to forgive himself.

 The eponymous Max Payne has one, his family was killed in a mysterious robbery.
 Made extra saccharine thanks to the Flash Backs being in a warm ember tone compared to the rest of the film's drab winter blues and grays.

-To be even more specific, in the game the movie is based upon, his family got killed by V-head junkies as part of an attempt to silence Max's wife for knowing too much about Project Valhalla.
+To be even more specific, in the game the movie is based upon, his family when her family got killed by V-head junkies as part of an attempt to silence Max's wife for knowing too much about Project Valhalla.
 Tragically, Max's wife didn't have a clue what the memo meant and wanted to talk to Max about it, but he didn't listen to her because he had to go to work for the day.

 The emotional turmoil brought on by the childhood abuse of Tim Robbins' character is the main crux of Mystic River.

 Not Okay: Rowan survived a school shooting in which her sister was murdered.
 She still has panic attacks where she's triggered by things that remind her of it.
 Her mom also survived the shooting, since at the time she worked in the front office there.